koonwen/koonwen.github.io/_posts/2024-07-24-2024-07-24-efficient-concurrency-through-eio.md

 ---
 layout: post
-title: Introduction to efficient concurrency through Eio
+title: Efficient concurrency through eio
 cover-pic: "/assets/img/eio-cover.png"
 date: 2024-07-24 16:50 +0800
 prerequisites: OCaml
 ---
 Getting concurrency right is often tricky.
 Recently, I've been playing around with **eio**, an IO concurrency library for OCaml.
-In particular, I've been trying to implement an efficient directory copy algorithm.
-This problem is deceivingly simple, here's how it went.
+In particular, I've been trying to optimize a recursive directory copy algorithm, hoping to use concurrency to get a speed boost.
+Turns out, this problem was much more intricate than I anticipated!
+Here's how it went.

 ## Concurrency
 As a quick overview of how concurrency is used to speed up